ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_10.rst

 ..
    THIS DOCUMENT IS OWNED BY THE ANSIBLE COMMUNITY STEERING COMMITTEE.
 ALL CHANGES MUST BE APPROVED BY THE STEERING COMMITTEE!
    For small changes (fixing typos, language errors, etc.) create a PR and ping @ansible/steering-committee.
-   For other changes, create a discussion in https://github.com/ansible-community/community-topics/ to discuss the changes.
+   For other changes, create a discussion as described in https://github.com/ansible-community/community-topics/blob/main/community_topics_workflow.md#creating-a-topic to discuss the changes.
    (Creating a draft PR for this file and mentioning it in the community topic is also OK.)

 .. _ansible_10_roadmap: